 Visible from much of the Eastern Bay of Plenty coast, Moutohorā (Whale Island) is home to some of New Zealand’s endangered birds and plants, and is one of the country’s most protected wildlife sanctuaries.

 For the past 50 years, conservationists have been working hard to create a pest-free sanctuary on Moutohorā to help our native plants, birds and other wildlife thrive.
 In doing so, they’ve created a safe home for kiwi birds, grey-faced petrels, saddlebacks, tuatara, blue penguins and New Zealand fur seals.

-Experience a once-in-lifetime chance to see them up close in their natural habitat by taking a guided tour to Moutohorā.
+Experience a once-in-a-lifetime chance to see them up close in their natural habitat by taking a guided tour to Moutohorā.
 This 143ha island is all that remains of an old volcanic cone which has eroded, leaving two distinct peaks which can be seen from many vantage points along the Eastern Bay of Plenty’s coastline.

 Enjoy a 15-minute boat ride out to the island and a full commentary about the island’s history, fauna and flora.
 You’ll need sturdy footwear as your tour often includes a walk to the island’s saddle where you can see out across the Pacific Ocean to Whakaari (White Island).

 Visit the fur seal colony to marvel at these impressive animals then dig your own hot pool at Sulphur Bay beach and watch geothermal hot water rise up through the sand.
 Don’t forget to bring your togs, towel and sunscreen with you!